 This May, a three-year-old Andrew will age out of the Early Intervention (EI) program which has provided all of his therapies to date.
 The natural next step for most families with a child of significant physical disabilities is to then begin transitioning their child from a home-based therapy program to a special needs school where the child is pulled out of class through the day to receive various services.

-At best, “school” for Andrew would essentially be a glorified daycare with therapies thrown in.
-And based on travel logistics, the demands of Andrew’s feeding schedule, his overall temperament, and a bit of soul-searching as a family, we have made the decision to not send Andrew to school.
+At this point in our lives, it is difficult for me to imagine Andrew ever going to school.
+Based on travel logistics, the demands of Andrew’s feeding schedule, his overall temperament, and a bit of soul-searching as a family, we have made the decision to not send Andrew to school this fall.
 Instead, Andrew will stay at home and we will arrange for our local public school district to have therapists come to us, much like how it has been with EI.
 But, even then, we have been re-thinking much about Andrew’s rather intensive therapy life.
 When we first started with EI, this is what his weekly schedule looked like:

 physical therapy 3x